 This is one of four original paintings by Hermann Springborn(1905-1964).
-This is an oil on board with use of impasto in a wooden frame and signed to lower right.
+This is an oil on board in a lovely decorative wooden frame and signed to lower left.
 It is very well executed with the added bonus of there being four in the collection which would dress a room or two rather effectively.
 They really are a joy to look at.

 Early to Mid 20th Century.

 Condition: Could do with a clean but in overall very good condition.